Deuthe/test-odrl-integration/README.md

 ---

-## 🧪 Usage and Testing
+## Usage and Testing

 The entire system can now be tested using the interactive web dashboard.
 The script automatically configured APISIX to serve the dashboard.

 **Access the dashboard here:** [http://192.168.2.131:9088](http://192.168.2.131:9088) *(Note: Use your VM's IP address if you are not running this on localhost)*

+### Understanding the Interactive Dashboard

+The dashboard provides a guided workflow to interact with the ODRL authorization system.
+The steps are designed to emphasize policy governance:

+1.  **Step 1: Live Policy Editor**: This section allows you to directly edit the ODRL policy that governs access to resources.
+Any changes made here can be pushed to the PAP service, which then translates and loads them into OPA.
+2.  **Step 2: Backend Log**: Located next to the Policy Editor, this area displays real-time logs from the backend services, providing immediate feedback on policy updates, JWT generation, and access requests.
+It is now scrollable to accommodate extensive log data.
+3.  **Step 3: Generate Custom JWT**: Here, you can generate a JSON Web Token (JWT) with specific `role` and `gemeente` attributes.
+This JWT will be used to authenticate and authorize requests to protected endpoints.
+4.  **Step 4: Test Protected Endpoint**: Select a data resource (e.g., Air Quality Data) and use the generated JWT to attempt access.
+During this step, a popup will appear, visualizing the request flow through the system architecture (Client -> APISIX -> PAP -> OPA -> Mock Data).
+5.  **Step 5: Final Result**: This panel displays the final response from the protected endpoint, indicating whether access was granted or denied, and returning the requested data or an error message.

+The dashboard is styled with a permanent dark mode theme for a modern and comfortable user experience.

 ### Test 1: The "Allowed" Scenario
-1. Make sure the user profile dropdown is set to **"Valid User (role: ICT, gemeente: Eindhoven)"**.
+1. In **Step 1: Live Policy Editor**, ensure the default policy allows `role: ICT` from `gemeente: Eindhoven` to read resources.
+If you've modified it, click "Update Policy".
+2. In **Step 3: Generate Custom JWT**, set the role to **"ICT"** and gemeente to **"Eindhoven"**.
-2. Click **Get JWT**.
+3. Click **Get JWT**.
-3. Select a resource from the data dropdown (e.g., **"Air Quality Data"**).
+4. In **Step 4: Test Protected Endpoint**, select a resource (e.g., **"Air Quality Data"**).
-4. Click **Test Selected Endpoint**.
+5. Click **Test Selected Endpoint**.
-5.  **Observe the result:** The "Backend Log" will show the step-by-step flow, and the "Final Result" will show the protected JSON data for the selected resource.
+6.  **Observe the result:**
+    *   **Step 2: Backend Log** will show the step-by-step authorization flow.
+    *   **Step 5: Final Result** will display the protected JSON data for the selected resource.
+    *   An architecture diagram popup will visualize the successful request flow.

 ### Test 2: The "Denied" Scenario
-1. Change the user profile dropdown to **"Invalid User (role: Finance, gemeente: Eindhoven)"**.
+1. In **Step 3: Generate Custom JWT**, set the role to **"Finance"** (or any other role not allowed by the policy) and gemeente to **"Eindhoven"**.
 2. Click **Get JWT**.
-3. Select any data resource.
+3. In **Step 4: Test Protected Endpoint**, select any data resource.
 4. Click **Test Selected Endpoint**.
-5.  **Observe the result:** The "Backend Log" will show the `pap` service denying the request, and the "Final Result" will show an "Access Denied" error.
+5.  **Observe the result:**
+    *   **Step 2: Backend Log** will show the `pap` service denying the request.
+    *   **Step 5: Final Result** will display an "Access Denied" error.
+    *   An architecture diagram popup will visualize the denied request flow.

 ---

-## 👨‍💻 Manual Testing (CLI)
+## Manual Testing (CLI)

 You can also test the entire workflow directly from your command line using `curl`.